About the Program

 Community Design Challenge

-All participants complete the Community Design Challenge, an actionable project plan for improving the community in a focus area of their choice, structured to attract potential funding and support.
+All participants complete the Community Design Challenge, an actionable project plan for improving the community in a focus area of their choosing.
+Building these capstone projects involves strategic planning, effective storytelling, and strategies to attract funding and community support.
 This capstone project is presented at our final session and serves as a launching point for future civic action outside the cohort.

 Reasons To Join